Naevey/grup-grass/webProject.md

 We are also looking to implement an Admin login system so the leaders of the club can enter the site and make changes accordingly

-## Liscencing
+## Licensing
-GNU General Public Liscence 3.0
+GNU General Public License 3.0
-In LISCENCE.MD
+In LICENSE.MD

 ## Flow
 ![image](https://user-images.githubusercontent.com/28553165/160182230-00438da7-11a5-4ac0-bd22-0029d91bd60e.png)